inognet/pocketinternet/README.md

 ## Demo

 A pre-packaged VM with the demo topology showcased at the RIPE hackathon is in the works.
+You can find the code and instructions for running it in your own VM [here](examples/demo1).

 ## Setup